AVEVA/sample-afsdk-event_triggered_calculation-dotnet/README.md

-  "AFServerName": "",             // Leave blank to use the machine's default AF Server "AFDatabaseName": "",           // Leave blank to use the AF Server's default database "UpdateCheckIntervalMS": 5000,  // How often to check the update queue for updates, in ms "Contexts": [                   // Array of element names to run the calculation against
+  "AFServerName": "",             // Leave blank to use the machine's default AF Server "AFDatabaseName": "",           // Leave blank to use the AF Server's default database "UpdateCheckIntervalMS": 5000,  // How often to check the update queue for updates, in ms "Contexts": [                   // Array of paths to element to run the calculation against
     "Reactor_1001",
     "Reactor_1002"
   ]